joeshannon/edc-page/pages/privacy.md

 ---

+## Child Protection and Safeguarding Vulnerable Young Adults Policy

+This may be viewed [here]({{ site.baseurl }}{% link assets/edcchildprotectionpolicy.pdf %} "Child Protection and Safeguarding Vulnerable Young Adults Policy").

+---

 ## Members of the Company information

-If you are a member of the Company and missed a meeting or want to check something in the Minutes, the Exeter Drama Company Constitution or our Child Protection and Safeguarding Vulnerable Young Adults Policy, we can email you a copy.
+If you are a member of the Company and missed a meeting or want to check something in the Minutes or the Exeter Drama Company Constitution we can email you a copy.
+Please contact the secretary.